andreivisan/arc2cracked/5.Rust/README_REFRESHER_WITH_CHAT_GPT.md

 # Working with files

+- BufReader reads the file in chunks into an internal buffer.
-- Use BufReader to read line by line.
-Like that only one line at a time is kept in memory.
+- `lines()` gives you one `String` per line at a time.
+- So you never hold the whole file in memory at once, only:
+    - the internal buffer, and
+    - the current String for the line you’re working on.
 - In order to safely return each line we have 3 options:

 ### Concrete type (no Box, no `impl`)